Maimai (video game series): Versions

 The Pink Plus version of the game was location tested in the United States at Dave & Buster's in Irvine, California in December 2016, and was also tested at Round 1 in Puente Hills, California in January 2017.

-In July 2019, Sega released Maimai DX, a reworked version of the game which featured new, second-generation cabinets.
-After the pre-DX 'classic' cabinets were taken offline in September 2019, many made their way to Europe and North America, running the Finale version as imports.
+In July 2019, Sega released Maimai DX (Deluxe), a reworked version of the game which featured new, second-generation cabinets.
+After the pre-DX 'classic' cabinets were taken offline in September 2019, many were shipped to Europe and North America, running the FiNALE version as imports.
 In the US, several of these cabinets were installed at Round 1 locations in 2021, while in Europe, arcades such as Arcade Club began to install them starting around 2020.

-The international version of Maimai DX BUDDiES has undergone location tests in the United States, with appearances at Round 1 in Puente Hills, California (from 24 May to 14 July 2024), Dave & Buster's in Dallas, Texas (From 6th August to 24 November 2024), and Velocity Esports in Schaumburg, Illinois (from 20 December 2024 until the store's closure on 5 March 2025).
+The international version of Maimai DX BUDDiES has undergone location tests in the United States, with appearances at Round 1 in Puente Hills, California (24 May to 14 July 2024), Dave & Buster's in Dallas, Texas (6 August to 24 November 2024), and Velocity Esports in Schaumburg, Illinois (20 December 2024 until the store's closure on 5 March 2025).

-Following these tests, Sega showcased Maimai DX at Amusement Expo International 2025 in Las Vegas, Nevada on March 19 and 20, acting as the game's official Western debut with a North American release window for the latter half of 2025.
+Following these tests, Sega showcased Maimai DX at Amusement Expo International 2025 in Las Vegas on March 19 and 20, acting as the game's official Western debut.
+From September that year, cabinets began officially shipping to Round 1 locations across the United States, starting in California.
+Cabinets have also been shipped to other American arcades, including Dave & Buster’s and Kiddleton locations.